Partial and eager loading of app fields

 Eager loading of app fields

-Only available for the On-Premise edition, starting with 2023.9.
+Important: eager loading is only available for the On-Premise edition, starting with 2023.9.

 To use eager loading, enable the collectorEagerLoadEnabled